 How to Paint Faux Antique Brass Hardware

 Disclosure: This post is sponsored by Fusion Mineral Paint, but all projects and opinions are 100% my own.
+Affiliate links are provided for you convenience.
+Purchases generate a small commission at no cost to you.

 It all started when I was shopping around for some trendy antique brass drapery hardware.